 Many companies with flexible schedules offer to give employees time off on their birthdays.
 BambooHR believes in giving their employees some “me”-time on these days, citing that it makes teams happier and more productive.
 As much as we love our coworkers, allowing someone to spend their special day doing what they want is a big boon to creating a great employee experience.

 Any of these celebration ideas are guaranteed to make the employee feel good on their birthday.
 Of course, companies shouldn’t limit employee appreciation to just birthdays.
 To be truly successful, companies should continually recognize their employees throughout the year.
+Employee recognition and rewards programs like Bonusly are a great solution and even include automated birthday awards.

-But, hey.
 It’s always fun to make someone’s birthday a special day!
 You’ll make employees feel especially valued and also reduce turnover, enhance employee engagement and increase productivity. 🤩

 Need more ideas for employee birthday rewards?
 Check out our list of 55 Creative Employee Reward Ideas (2019 Update).
 Otherwise, check out more ways to engage employees with our latest guide: